Skip to main content

 As you press, water is forced upward through the purifier cartridge.
 The cartridge uses a combination of electroadsorptive media, activated carbon, and fine mesh to remove pathogens and contaminants.
 The electroadsorptive layer creates a positive charge that attracts and binds negatively charged pathogens including viruses, which are too small for standard hollow-fiber filters to catch.

-Who Purifier Bottles Are Best For
+Who Water Purifier Bottles Are Best For

 • International travelers — Purifier bottles are the best option for travelers in regions with unreliable tap water.
 They remove viruses, bacteria, and chemicals from hotel sinks, fountains, and streams without carrying separate equipment.

 • Emergency preparedness kits — A purifier bottle is a self-contained emergency water system.
 No batteries, no assembly, no learning curve.
-Store it in your kit and it is ready to use immediately when needed.

 Frequently Asked Questions